 - Providing a U.S. Navy sanctioned Quality Assurance Sub-Contractor Audit Program for its members.

 - Posting a member service directory.

 - Fostering the commercial welfare of its members.

 - Providing forums for sharing critical industry-related information through standing committees, seminars, and symposia.

-VSRA Board of Directors meetings are held on the third Tuesday of each month, followed by a lunch meeting with the General Membership.
+VSRA Board of Directors meetings are held on the third Tuesday of every odd month, followed by a lunch meeting with the General Membership.
+The lunch meetings with the General Membership are held the third Tuesday of every month.
 The Chairman of the VSRA Board and the VSRA committee chairs report to the General Membership at the monthly meeting, followed by a guest speaker's presentation.
 Each member company may have its designated representatives present at the General Membership monthly luncheon meeting and is welcome to invite company guests.

 On a monthly basis, each VSRA member company has access to the following on our website: